PrestaShop/ADR/0011-use-constantas-for-configuration-variables.md

 ## Context

-Configuration names in PrestaShop currently are just hardcoded.
+Configuration names in PrestaShop are used as hardcoded strings.
 It makes it harder to figure out which configurations are available, also leaves possibility for mistyping configuration name without noticing.

 ## Decision

-Use constants in Configuration class to define all the configuration names.
+Use constants in Configuration class to define all the configuration names and then use them in code instead of plain strings.

 ### Why use Configuration class
-It's already exists for all purposes concerning usage of configurations and creation of the new class just to store constants is not worthwhile in this case.
+It already exists for all purposes concerning usage of configurations.
+Creation of the new class just to store constants is not worthwhile in this case.

 ## First implementation